Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/analyzing.rst

 The results of a hypatia model
 ---------------------------------
-When a model is solved, the results in will be postprocessed and uploaded to the interface in the format of a *nested Python dictionary*.
+When a model is solved, the results will be postprocessed and uploaded to the interface in the format of a *nested Python dictionary*.
 The results dictionary classifies the outputs of the model in the following hierarchy:

 * Variable Level